pchaubal/Epidemic_nbody/README.md

 # TODO list
-* Implement infection radius
 * Implement a repulsive force for social distancing
 * Implement multiple colonies
 * Include demographic information
-* Humans dont undergo elastic collisions.
-The particles should slow down when coming close to other particles but travel with some velocity otherwise.
 * Implement quarantine
 * Implement a scenario where everyday the severity of disease increases or decreases with some probability.
 The probability of death increases with severity
 * Include a probability of person getting infected when in contact with infected person as an approximation for better hygiene habits